Principal Skinner: Role in The Simpsons

 Skinner's actions often involve ensuring the school has adequate funding.
 His constant, desperate, and usually ineffective attempts at maintaining discipline are an effort to receive good reviews in the frequent inspections of his very strict boss, Superintendent Chalmers, who makes no effort to hide his disapproval of Skinner.
 These inspections usually turn awry due to Bart Simpson's elaborate pranks, which play off Skinner's desperation for order.
 Over the years of pranks and inspections, though, Skinner has developed a love–hate relationship with Bart; when Skinner was fired and replaced by Ned Flanders, Bart found pranks less meaningful, due to Flanders' lax approach to discipline, while Skinner missed his constant battles with Bart.
 The two bonded during this time and Bart made an effort to get Skinner reinstated in the school.

 One of Skinner's defining traits is that he has served as a Green Beret sergeant during the Vietnam War, where he was captured by the Viet Cong at the Battle of Khe Sanh and spent three years as a prisoner of war.
 Seeing his entire platoon devoured by an elephant was one of the many things that led to the development of his post-traumatic stress disorder.
 He is also quite bitter about the treatment that he and other Vietnam veterans have received upon returning from the war.
 Skinner is a highly skilled combatant, particularly hand-to-hand, and demonstrates his abilities in several episodes.
-Skinner often seems weak-willed and easily suppressed, but often will use his military command experience gained in the Vietnam War to get real respect and discipline.
+Skinner often seems weak-willed and easily suppressed, but often uses his military command experience to get real respect and discipline.
 When he and the students are snowed-in at the school, he treats them like his squad to control the chaos temporarily, before they mutiny.

 Although Skinner likes to maintain the image of a strict disciplinarian, he is often weak-willed and nervous and has a very unhealthy dependence on his mother, who still lives with him, constantly torments him and nicknames him "Spanky".
 Aside from a short-lived relationship with Patty Bouvier, most of Skinner's love life is focused on Edna Krabappel.
 He and Edna kiss in Martin's playhouse after they are invited to a birthday party, and they are witnessed by Bart.
 He loses his job along with Edna when Superintendent Chalmers is advised of their romance by Chief Wiggum, after which Skinner and Edna lock themselves in the school with Bart demanding their jobs back.
 After Skinner is reinstated, he and Edna date for several more years and become engaged, but later cancel the wedding.
 Edna has shown she does want to continue dating Skinner, but first wants him to commit to her—namely by not letting his mother, with whom he still lives, control him anymore.